farehaadnan/Pin2Wear/README.md

 CatVTON is a **generative** model, not a physical fit simulator — it predicts plausible pixels based on patterns learned from training data, rather than simulating fabric, body measurements, or physics.
 This leads to some known failure modes:

+- **Shared GPU quota** — the backend uses a free Hugging Face account's ZeroGPU quota to run CatVTON inference.
+This quota is limited and shared across all users of the deployed app; if exhausted, try-on requests will fail with a quota error until it resets (or unless upgraded to Hugging Face PRO for a larger daily allowance).
 - **Hallucinated details** — garment patterns, logos, or text printed on clothing may come out blurred, warped, or altered rather than exactly preserved.
 - **Distorted extremities** — like most diffusion models, hands and faces are the hardest structures to render correctly; occasional extra/missing fingers or subtly warped facial features can occur.
 - **Pose sensitivity** — since there's no explicit pose-estimation step, unusual poses, occluded limbs, or busy backgrounds can confuse the model, sometimes resulting in garments that look misaligned or "floating" on the body.